-However, unique to the Malta tax system allows for a tax refund to the shareholder on any tax charged to the company in the event of a dividend distribution by the company.
-Maltese legislation allows for a possible 6/7th refund to shareholders on the tax paid for online trading profits and thus bringing the effective tax rate down to a possible 5%.
+However, unique to the Malta tax system, Maltese tax laws allow for a tax refund to the shareholder on any tax charged to the company in the event of a dividend distribution by the company.
+They are effectively allowing for a possible 6/7th tax refund to shareholders on the tax paid for online trading profits.
+Therefore, this refund brings the effective tax rate down to a potential 5%.

-EU businesses supplying electronic services to consumers within another EU member state are required to charge VAT dependent on the country to where the customer belongs.
-As an example, if a French individual downloads an app on his phone from a Maltese e-commerce company then French VAT should be charged.
-This is reported through the Mini One Stop Shop (MOSS).
+EU businesses supplying e-services to consumers within another EU country are required to charge VAT dependent on the state to where the customer belongs.
+For example, if a French individual downloads an app on their phone from a Maltese E-Commerce company, then French VAT should be charged.
+Companies report this through the Mini One Stop Shop (MOSS).

-Since 1st January 2015 it has also been required for Non EU businesses providing electronic services to non business consumers to charge VAT according the country the customer belongs.
-The Non EU business also has to register in an EU Member state to get a VAT ID number.
+However, since 1st January 2015, it has also been required for Non-EU businesses providing e-services to consumers to charge VAT according to the country the customer resides.
+The Non-EU company also has to register in an EU Member state to get a VAT ID number.